brodybits-archive/PG-SQLitePlugin-Android-2013.05/README.md

-# Cordova/PhoneGap sqlite plugin - Android version
+# Cordova/PhoneGap sqlite plugin - Legacy Android version - Spring 2013

 Native interface to sqlite in a Cordova/PhoneGap plugin, working to follow the HTML5 Web SQL API as close as possible.